Do’s and Don’ts of Lower-Back Pain Exercises

 Exercise is the Key

 Lower-back pain can cause debilitating discomfort and interrupt daily activities.
 Back pain is usually a symptom of a problem, and it can be a sign that a body part is out of alignment.
+This can be usually caused by sitting long hours on non-ergonomic office chairs without proper movement options.
+This might be the reason why companies tend equip their workspace with good and comfortable chairs (from the likes of office monster) for the employees, so they don’t face any back issues.
 As such, proper lower-back pain exercises can help to alleviate the symptoms of a sprain, strain, or other injuries.

 But before you go straight to your workout, it is better to be informed of the Dos and Don’ts of lower-back pain exercise.